 This course provides instruction on the principles of human anatomy and physiology emphasizing the integration of structure and function.
 The topics covered are terminology, cardiovascular, lymphatic, respiratory, digestive, urinary, endocrine, and reproductive.
 In this course a variety of approaches are taken to master the material including; lectures, hands-on laboratory work, computer lab, medical imaging, discussion, and textbook reading.
-This course is designed to meet the prerequisite requirements for KPSAHS programs.
-Other schools may not accept this class as part of their entrance requirements.
+This course is designed to meet the prerequisite requirements for KPSAHS programs including radiography, sonography, nuclear medicine, and radiation therapy only.
+Other programs may not accept this class as part of their entrance requirements.
+Completion of both Anatomy & Physiology (I & II) are needed to satisfy the program prerequisites.